 How to Spot a Fake News Story on the Internet

-A few recent incidents, one of our own creation, has prompted us to offer a comprehensive guide on how to separate the real from the fake on the Interwebs.
+A few recent incidents, and an old one of our own creation, has prompted us to offer a comprehensive guide on how to separate the real from the fake on the Interwebs.

 A lot of people seem to have trouble separating truth from satire these days, so let’s jump right into it.

 Satire, according to Wikipedia, “is a genre of literature, and sometimes graphic and performing arts, in which vices, follies, abuses, and shortcomings are held up to ridicule, ideally with the intent of shaming individuals, corporations, government or society itself, into improvement.
 Although satire is usually meant to be humorous, its greater purpose is often constructive social criticism, using wit as a weapon and as a tool to draw attention to both particular and wider issues in society.”

 Part 2: Popular Sites That Do Satire and Fake News